gekatateam/neptunus/plugins/processors/parser/README.md

   [processors.parser]
     # parser mode, "merge" or "produce"
     # in produce mode, plugin generates new events from parser result
-    # origin labels and tags will be copied into new events
+    # origin labels, tags, id and routing key will be copied into new events
     #
     # in merge mode, plugin merges parser result with input event
     # if parser returns multiple events, plugin produces